How our service can help you

 We provide assessment, treatment and care for male offenders, aged 18-65, who have personality disorders and who may be a risk to themselves and others.

 This is a national pilot programme and is available for people from Prison, high secure or medium secure services whose original borough of residence is within the M25.

 Our treatment programme includes group-work and one to one therapy sessions.
 We help people to reduce their aggressive and anti-social behaviour and to improve their relationships.
 We support people in their development at work, and in education, and help them to live more independently in their communities.
 We admit people for three to four month assessments before treatment, which typically lasts between one and two years.

-This is a specialist service, available to people from across the UK, GPs, consultants, health professionals, referrers, commissioners and members of the public can find comprehensive information about this national service here: https://slam.nhs.uk/service-detail/service/forensic-service-272/
+This is a specialist service, available to people from across the UK.
+GPs, consultants, health professionals, referrers, commissioners and members of the public can learn more about our forensic services on our National Forensic Services page.

-- Service Type: Adult Mental Health Services (National) Service Borough Covers: National Service for clients within the M25 Treatment type: Inpatient
+- Service Borough Covers: National Service for clients within the M25 Treatment type: Inpatient

 A lift provides access to the first floor